MajorZiploc/tooling_notes/dev/vim/vim.md

 Example: `:tabedit .` to open current directory in new tab

-Example: `:tabedit ./READEME.md` to open READEME in new tab
+Example: `:tabedit ./README.md` to open README in new tab

 ## cycle to next tab